BLUEBERRIES, RASPBERRIES, BLACKBERRIES, STRAWBERRIES, ELDERBERRIES AND CURRANTS

 Our plants arrive bare root in March.
 We pot them up, then keep them cool in the tunnel until thier new feeder roots are established.
 When they start to grow, they go outside to continue acclimating to our climate.
 This process assures healthy, happy plants that are ready to plant in your garden.
 Scroll down to see what we offer this year

 Blueberry bushes not only provide fresh fruit, but are also lovely in the landscape.
 Even their winter wood is attractive.
 They do quite nicely with other shrubs that like acid soil.
 Their shallow roots must be mulched, and humus-rich soil is best. (incorporate peat moss and compost).
 Acidify soil with blueberry food or sulfur.
+Keep moist at all times.
 Plant more than one variety for best fruiting.
+These are all compatible

 There's nothing better than fresh raspberries on your morning cereal or snacking as you pick.
 They freeze beautifully and make wonderful additions to smoothies in the winter.
 Raspberry jam is the best!

 Raspberries are reliably hardy in our climate.
 There are two types, July bearing, that bloom on last year's wood, and everbearing, that bear on primocanes (the new canes that grow up in the summer).
 We have both types in red, and a great everbearing yellow.
 When you plant your patch, remember that they will spread rapidly so give them room.
 Add plenty of organic nutrients, especially bone meal or other phosphorus source to encourage fruiting.
 It's not mentioned, but we also ordered in some Boyne raspberry starts this year.
 It's an early-bearing red, flavorful and hardy.